moheebprojects/Premier-League-Analysis-using-FIFA-2023-Data/README.md

 # Premier-League-EDA-using-FIFA-2023-Data
-web scraped current Premier league teams and analysed the team rating/performance using FIFA 2023 player data.
+I web scraped 7 current Premier league teams and conducted an exploratory data analysis (EDA) of the 7 teams using FIFA 2023 player data.

     Web Scraping 7 Premier league Squads from Web